Tigers vs. Nationals Player Props Betting Odds

 Báez Stats

-- Baez has six doubles, three home runs, eight walks and 19 RBI (36 total hits).
-He's also stolen three bases.
+- Javier Baez has collected 36 hits with six doubles, three home runs and eight walks.
+He has driven in 19 runs with three stolen bases.

 Báez Recent Games